-The evaluation of the frequency of top wind velocities is essential in pivotal sectors such as control, agriculture. pollution and flight management, guiding forthcoming endeavors and choices.
+The evaluation of the frequency of top wind velocities is essential in pivotal sectors such as and agriculture, pollution control, management, guiding forthcoming endeavors and choices.
 The analysis in this study delved into the frequency of max wind speeds experienced in three major cities in Iraq: Baghdad, Arbil, and Basrah.
 Four distinct probability distributions were chosen and parameter estimation was completed through maximum likelihood methodology.
 Analyzing the AIC allowed for the evaluation of distribution performances at different quantiles.
-Upon reviewing the four unique distributions, it was evident that the Nakagami distribution is best suited for cities in Iraq, closely followed by the Normal distribution.
-The current study definitively demonstrates the significance of examining the frequency of peak wind speeds for meteorological and climatological analyses.
-The economic losses and vulnerabilities in regions such as Iraq are heavily influenced by the occurrence of peak wind highlighting the velocities, necessity of comprehending and managing wind-related risks.
+Upon reviewing the four unique distributions, it was evident that the Nakagami distribution is best suited for cities in Iraq, closely followed by the Normal The current study definitively distribution. demonstrates the significance of examining the frequency of peak wind speeds for meteorological and climatological analyses.
+The economic losses and vulnerabilities in regions such as Iraq are heavily influenced by the occurrence of peak wind highlighting velocities, the necessity comprehending and managing wind-related risks.
 The work that can be done in the future to improve the frequency analysis of and maximum wind speed includes the use of combined distributions.
 Similar works has been done in the literature[10,11].